vrsreeganesh/MatlabxCUDA/_sources/Chapters/IntroductionToSharedMemory.md

 extern __shared__ double sharedMem[];
 ```

 Before we go ahead with the computation, we need to calculate some metrics that we'll need.
 The first is the final-length of the output.
-We use the standard equation of convolution to obtain this particular length, which is given by
+We use the standard equation of convolution to obtain this particular length, which is given by $length(Output) = length(inputA) + length(inputB) - 1$
-$$
-length(Output) = length(inputA) + length(inputB) - 1
-$$

 We then calculate the indices of the kernel that is used.
 So during convolution, depending on the  index for which we're calculating the values for, we need to decide the indices that are being used.
 We also declare a variable that stores the value of the product of two values in the array.
 These steps are done in the following manner.
 ```C++